apramhaas/Backup-Monitor/README.md

 ## Configuration and Parameters
 The script can be configured using a configuration file.
 The following parameters can be specified in the configuration file:

-- `minBackupSets`: Minimum number of backup sets required for monitoring.
+- `minBackupSets`: Minimum number of backup sets required.
 - `emailSender`: Email address of the sender for notification emails.
 - `notificationEmail`: Email address to which notification emails will be sent.
 - `notifyType`: Notification type, with valid values: `off`, `alarm`, `always`, `alarmonlastbackup`.
+  - `off`: No mails will be sent.
+  - `alarm`: A mail will be sent when an alarm was raised.
+  - `always`: A mail will always be sent with a summary after a run of the script
+  - `alarmonlastbackup`: A mail will be sent only when an alarm, concerning the newest backup in the list, was raised.
 - `smtpServer`: SMTP server address for sending notification emails.
 - `backupPaths`: An array of backup paths to monitor.

+Emails will only be sent if specified parameters `emailSender`, `notificationEmail`, `notifyType` and `smtpServer` are provided with valid values.
 ## Example Configuration File
 ```plaintext
 minBackupSets = 5